AJohnstone2007/ART/README.md

 The default ART pipeline processes language inputs using an MGLL multiparser coupled to a general lexer, with semantics specified using either SOS-style reduction rules or attribute-action rules.
 The core idea in ART is to delay ambiguity resolution until a natural point in the pipeline by allowing alternative interpretations to coexist.

 A variety of alternative algorithms are available within ART; in particular *reference* GLL implementations that illustrate the central ideas along with a variety of optimisations.
-An early publication on these versions, and the associated presentation slides are [here](https://github.com/AJohnstone2007/ART/tree/main/doc/referenceImplementations).
+An early publication on these versions, and the associated presentation slides are [here](https://github.com/AJohnstone2007/ART/tree/main/doc/referenceImplementations), and a recording of the presentation is [here](https://www.youtube.com/watch?v=lwNhOL4eV2U).
 The corresponding code is [here](https://github.com/AJohnstone2007/ART/tree/main/src/uk/ac/rhul/cs/csle/art/cfg/gll).

-You will find a tutorial and reference guide to ART in the document [Software Language  Engineering With ART](https://github.com/AJohnstone2007/ART/blob/main/doc/slewa.pdf).
+You will find a tutorial and user manual in the document [Software Language  Engineering With ART](https://github.com/AJohnstone2007/ART/blob/main/doc/slewa.pdf); Appendix A explains in detail how to download and run ART.

 To run from the command line, all you need is a Java installation and a copy of **art.jar** which is the current stable version. **artALPHA.jar** is the current development version which should be treated with caution.